Maria Guardiola

-Maria Guardiola (1895-1987) was a Portuguese schoolteacher.
+Maria Guardiola (1895–1987) was a Portuguese schoolteacher and politician.
 A supporter of the right-wing Estado Novo, she was an anti-feminist in charge of the regime's Mocidade Portuguesa Feminina (Female Portuguese Youth) for more than three decades and was one of the first three women in the country’s National Assembly (parliament), being elected in 1934.

 Early life and education

 Maria Baptista dos Santos Guardiola was born on 13 January, 1895 in Bragança, Portugal, the second of six children of António Augusto dos Santos Guardiola, a postal worker, and Maximina Rosa Mendonça.
 She entered the University of Coimbra in 1914 to study Mathematics, being awarded a scholarship, given the family's meagre income and in light of her top marks on graduating from high school.
 Her sister, Alice, enrolled at the same university in the same year to study Physical-Chemical Sciences, also receiving a scholarship.

 Teaching career

 After obtaining her university degree, Maria took a Teacher Training Course and from 1920 taught at high schools in Coimbra, Porto, and the Portuguese capital Lisbon.
 She was always with her family as her parents and siblings followed her.
-At the Maria Amália Vaz de Carvalho high school in Lisbon, she served as Rector of the girls’ school from 1928-46.
+At the Maria Amália Vaz de Carvalho high school in Lisbon, she served as Rector of the girls’ school from 1928–1946.
 As a convinced Christian, one of her acts was to install a chapel at the school.
 Between 1947 and 1957 she was an inspector of high schools.
 She held many committee positions in the education sector, both before and after her formal retirement, including as a member of the Higher Council for Public Instruction.